webscreens/screen-enumeration/EXPLAINER.md

 ## Abstract

-As it becomes more common to use more than one monitor, it becomes more important to give Web developers the tools to make their applications perform well across multiple displays.
+As it becomes more common to use more than one monitor, it becomes more important to give Web developers the tools to make their applications perform well across multiple displays with differing properties.

-This proposal gives developers access to a list of the available screens and the display properties of each screen.
+This proposal gives developers access to a list of the available displays and the display properties of each display.
 It is foundational for some parts of the [Window Placement API proposal](https://github.com/spark008/window-placement) and can be used to enhance other parts.

 ## Use cases